deltaZenith/DAPU/README.md

 This will return the file's content which represent every command that has been run.

 ## To do list
-Add zypper supported
+Add zypper supporte;
-Add advanced features for each of the package managers
+Add advanced features for each of the package managers.

 ## Disclaimer
 This software relies on pacman, the package manager for Arch Linux; APT and apt-get, the package managers for Debian; the Python programming language and the "subprocess", the "shutils" and "os" Python libraries.